Nothing beats freshly made basil cashew pesto!

 Food processor or Blender

-Use a quality food processor or blender if you don't want to invest in a mortar and pestle and/or if you want to avoid physical movement.
+Use a quality food processor or blender if you would rather not invest in a mortar and pestle and/or if you want to avoid physical movement.

 I use a food processor when I'm in a hurry and I need a quick paste.